agtyra/deploy_21_grace/Documents/business_model_canvas.md

 - Student review and rating summaries with insights on teaching quality, tutor experience, and assessment expectations.
 - An assessment update tracker highlighting recent semester-level changes.
 - Personalized elective recommendations based on interests, goals, and completed courses.
+- A guided course-planning tool with degree and semester breakdowns.

 #### Pain Relievers
 - Reduces choice overload by narrowing electives to suitable options.